Armenia–NATO relations: Potential membership

 Some US politicians like Sam Brownback have also campaigned for Armenia to be granted MNNA status.
 On 21 June 2023, Brownback stated, "Armenia is a natural long-term ally of the United States.
 Armenia must be given Major Non-NATO Ally Status of the US".

 On 3 September 2023, during an interview, Armenian prime minister Nikol Pashinyan stated that it was a strategic mistake for Armenia to solely rely on Russia to guarantee its security.
 Pashinyan stated, "Moscow has been unable to deliver and is in the process of winding down its role in the wider South Caucasus region" and "the Russian Federation cannot meet Armenia's security needs.
 This example should demonstrate to us that dependence on just one partner in security matters is a strategic mistake".
 Pashinyan accused Russian peacekeepers deployed to uphold the ceasefire deal of failing to do their job.
 Pashinyan confirmed that Armenia is trying to diversify its security arrangements, most notably with the European Union and the United States.

 On 23 February 2024, Armenian Prime Minister Nikol Pashinyan stated that Armenia has frozen its participation in the CSTO.
 Pashinyan said "We have now in practical terms frozen our participation in this treaty" and "membership of the CSTO was under review" during a live broadcast interview.
 On 28 February 2024, during a speech made in the National Assembly, Pashinyan further stated that the CSTO is "a threat to the national security of Armenia".
 On 12 March, Pashinyan said that the CSTO needed to clarify "what constitutes Armenia's sovereign territory", as the organization had not come to Armenia's defence when requested following Azerbaijani troops crossing the border into Armenia's internationally recognized territory.
 Pashinyan said that if the CSTO's response did not align with Armenia's expectations, the country would officially withdraw from the organization.
 On 12 June 2024, Armenia announced that it would formally withdraw from the alliance at an unspecified later date, with Pashinyan stating, "We will leave.
 We will decide when to exit...Don't worry, we won't return".

 In May 2024, the United Platform of Democratic Forces called on the government of Armenia to apply for EU and NATO membership.
+In December 2025, the Armenian government emphasized that while its goal is to accede to the European Union, it does not seek NATO membership.